 Professionalism: The dentist has a duty to the profession to uphold the ideals of the profession.

 - Schiffman E, et al. Diagnostic Criteria for Temporomandibular Disorders (DC/TMD) for Clinical and Research Applications: Recommendations of the International RDC/TMD Consortium Network and Orofacial Pain Special interest Group.
 J Oral Facial Pain Headache.
 2014 Winter; 28(1):6-27. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4478082/ Accessed June 17, 2019.

 - American Dental Association.
 Principles of Ethics & Code of Professional Conduct.
 November 2018. https://www.ada.org/~/media/ADA/Member%20Center/Ethics/Code_Of_Ethics_Book_With_Advisory_Opinions_Revised_to_November_2018.pdf?la=en Accessed June 17, 2019.

 Kevin D. Huff, D.D.S., M.A.G.D., is a diplomate of the American Board of Orofacial Pain.
-He is member of Spear Visiting Faculty, moderator on the Spear Talk online forum and a contributor to Spear Digest.
+He is a member of Spear Visiting Faculty, a moderator on the Spear Talk online forum and a contributor to Spear Digest.